-Despite the famous claims of independent discovery in the French colonies of Réunion, Guadeloupe and Martinique, this is not only unlikely, but there is evidence to prove it untrue.
-It is important to remember at this point that both Morren’s and Neumann’s works of 1837, 1838 and 1839 had been mainly published in French journals and in the French language, featuring, among others, prominently in the journal of the Royal Horticultural Society of Paris.
-Given the close relationship between the colonies and Paris, and the extensive and continuous exchange of people, goods, crops, technology and information, it seems rather unlikely that important agricultural developments presented on tropical crops in the capital would somehow elude the tropical French colonies where those crops could become productive.
-About this we don’t need to speculate as there are records of at least two introductions of the knowledge on Vanilla pollination from France into Réunion shortly after its discovery by Morren.
+Despite the famous claims of independent discovery in the French colonies of Réunion, Guadeloupe, and Martinique, this is not only unlikely but there is evidence to prove it untrue.
+It is important to remember at this point that both Morren’s and Neumann’s works of 1837, 1838, and 1839 had been mainly published in French journals and in the French language, featuring, among others, prominently in the journal of the Royal Horticultural Society of Paris.
+Given the close relationship between the colonies and Paris and the extensive and continuous exchange of people, goods, crops, technology, and information, it seems rather unlikely that important agricultural developments presented on tropical crops in the capital would somehow elude the tropical French colonies where those crops could become productive.
+We do not need to speculate about this as there are records of at least two introductions of the knowledge on Vanilla pollination from France into Réunion shortly after its discovery by Morren.

-7. Perrottet, the Comité d’Agriculture and Their Correspondents
+7. Perrottet, the Comité d’Agriculture, and Their Correspondents

-At the beginning of the nineteenth century the French—much like the Belgians, the British, and Dutch—were in the habit of sending out emissaries to procure and develop promising agricultural products from its colonies.
-One such emissaries working for the French government was Georges Guerrard–Samuel Perrottet, a French plant collector, experimental botanist and biologist of Swiss origin.
-After working as gardener, Perrottet became the naturalist of an expedition led by Captain Pierre Henri Philibert between 1819 and 1821.
-His duties were to collect rare and useful plants from Réunion, Java and the Philippines, to cultivate them in French Guiana.
-Between 1824 and 1829 he explored Senegal and Gambia, introducing the nopal cacti to raise dye-yielding scale insects.
-Between 1834 and 1837 he was appointed agricultural botanist at the Botanic Garden of Pondichéry in India, carrying out botanical collections and experimentation.
-On his expedition, returning from India to France, he collected plants in Malabar Coast, the Nilgiris, Poona and Bombay between 1837 and 1839.
-Back in Paris, Perrottet was commissioned by the Ministry of Marine and Colonies Department of France to activate the silk industry in the colonies of Bourbon [Réunion], Cayenne, Martinique and Guadeloupe, spreading the mulberry trees and the methods to rear silkworm [70,71].
+At the beginning of the nineteenth century, the French—much like the Belgians, the British, and the Dutch—were in the habit of sending out emissaries to procure and develop promising agricultural products from their colonies.
+One such emissary working for the French government was Georges Guerrard-Samuel Perrottet, a French plant collector, experimental botanist, and biologist of Swiss origin.
+After working as a gardener, Perrottet became the naturalist of an expedition led by Captain Pierre Henri Philibert between 1819 and 1821.
+His duties were to collect rare and useful plants from Réunion, Java, and the Philippines to cultivate them in French Guiana.
+Between 1824 and 1829, he explored Senegal and Gambia, introducing the nopal cacti to raise dye-yielding scale insects.
+Between 1834 and 1837, he was appointed agricultural botanist at the Botanic Garden of Pondichéry in India, carrying out botanical collections and experimentation.
+On his expedition, returning from India to France, he collected plants in the Malabar Coast, the Nilgiris, Poona, and Bombay between 1837 and 1839.
+Back in Paris, Perrottet was commissioned by the Ministry of Marine and Colonies Department of France to activate the silk industry in the colonies of Bourbon [Réunion], Cayenne, Martinique, and Guadeloupe, spreading the mulberry trees and the methods to rear silkworm [70,71].